RunMat

 • Weighted standard deviations (flag as a vector) are not implemented yet; RunMat reports a descriptive error when they are requested.
 Complex tensors are not currently supported; convert them to real magnitudes manually before calling std.

-How RunMat runs std on the GPU
+Does RunMat run std on the GPU?

 When RunMat Accelerate is active, device-resident tensors remain on the GPU whenever the provider implements the relevant hooks.
 Providers that expose reduce_std_dim/reduce_std execute the reduction in-place on the device; the default WGPU backend currently supports two-dimensional inputs, single-axis reductions, and 'includenan' only.
 Whenever 'omitnan', multi-axis reductions, or unsupported shapes are requested, RunMat transparently gathers the data to the host, computes the result there, and then applies the requested output template ('native', 'like') before returning.